exercism/fortran/README.md

 - We welcome changes to code style, and wording.
 Please open a separate PR for these changes if possible.

 - Please open an issue before creating a PR that makes significant (breaking) changes to an existing exercise or makes changes across many exercises.
 It is best to discuss these changes before doing the work.
-Discussions related to exercises that are not track specific can be found in [exercism/discussions](https://github.com/exercism/discussions/issues).
+Discussions related to exercises that are not track-specific can be found in [Exercism's forum](https://forum.exercism.org/).

 - Follow the coding standards for Fortran.
 (If there is a formatter for the track's language, add instructions for using it here.)